 The first port of call in diagnosing a broadband problem is checking your broadband speed.
 Our broadband speed test is free to use and will tell you if you’re getting the speed you're paying for.

 To make sure you're getting an accurate measure, ensure the device you're running the speed test from (such as a home computer or laptop) is connected directly to your router via an ethernet cable.
-If you're seeing speeds significantly below what your provider has promised, contact them to flag the issue and insist they help you to resolve it.
+If you're seeing speeds significantly below what your provider has promised, contact it to flag the issue and insist it helps you to resolve the problem.

-No matter how good your router, your broadband speed is restricted by your broadband contract.
+No matter how good your router is, your broadband speed is restricted by your broadband contract.
 Speed is measured in megabits per second (Mbps), and whether it's fast enough for you will depend on what you're doing online.

 Below are some scenarios for reference:

-- 5Mbps - very slow speed suitable for basic online activities such as reading or sending emails and watching low resolution videos.
+- 5Mbps - very slow speed suitable for basic online activities such as browsing, reading or sending emails.

-- 16Mbps - slow speed that's able to stream content reliably and consistently in HD on a small number of devices.
+- 16Mbps - slow speed that's able to stream content reliably and consistently in HD on a single device.

-- 60Mbps - fast speed that's good for streaming on several devices, online gaming and supporting a limited number of smart devices in the home.
+- 60Mbps - fast speed that's good for streaming on a couple of devices, online gaming and supporting a limited number of smart devices in the home.

 - 100Mbps and above - very fast speed ideal for streaming 4K (Ultra HD) content on multiple devices and generally supporting a good number of smart devices around the home.